M-GM50/ks-group-project-2/README.md

 ## Game Rules

-This game is a very simple, yet exciting game that pits two opponents against each other to determine the ultimate victor.
+This is a very simple and yet exciting game that pits two opponents against each other to determine the ultimate victor.

 - Rocks beats Scissors
 - Scissors beats Paper